nicolasmelo1/tweets-generator/README.md

 - Improve sampling algorithms for more varied outputs
 - Add support for hashtag recognition and generation
 - Implement batch generation for efficiency
-- Create a simple UI for interacting with the model

 ## License